Ben Kweller: Go Fly a Kite (2012)

 Kweller's fifth studio album, Go Fly a Kite, was his first release produced solely by his own record label, The Noise Company.
 In earlier interviews, Kweller had stated that it would be released as early as March or April 2011.
 However, a conversation with the manager of The Noise Company revealed that it was now set to come out either late January or early February 2012.
 The delay in release is a result of Kweller's parting ways with his former record label, ATO Records.
 This was confirmed by Kweller himself, onstage at Stubbs in Austin, Texas, on April 16, 2011.
 More recently, Kweller posted on his Twitter account that "Kite's" released date will be February 12, 2012.
 This was followed by a tweet saying that it will be available for pre-order in October.
 Kweller's album was released a few days earlier than expected on iTunes on February 7, 2012.

 Circuit Boredom (2021)

-Murmurs of Ben Kweller's sixth studio album started in 2018 and culminated with the album's global release on December 17, 2021.
+Ben Kweller's sixth studio album, Circuit Boredom, likely started its production in 2018 and culminated with the album's global release on December 17, 2021.

 On June 23, 2018, Kweller announced via his Instagram page that he would be releasing a new album soon.

 On January 22, 2019, Kweller announced his return to music after he and his family had a near-death experience after carbon monoxide poisoning during a vacation in New Mexico.
 The new album, Circuit Boredom, co-produced by Dwight A Baker, was released over the course of a year via multiple singles.
 Its first single, "Heart Attack Kid", was released on February 8, 2019.

 Kweller's music video for Heart Attack Kid, was made in collaboration with Robert Strange of Superorganism and released on February 19, 2019.